Temporal variations of solar inertial mode parameters from GONG (2002-2024) and HMI (2010-2024): Rossby modes ($3 \leq m \leq 16 $) and $m=1$ high-latitude mode: Temporal variations of mode parameters

 \subsection{Correlations with sunspot number}

 We calculated the Pearson correlation coefficients between the time series of mode parameters and the sunspot number (SSN).
-The SSN data, obtained from the World Data Center SILSO, Royal Observatory of Belgium \citep{SILSO_Sunspot_Number}, are averaged over 4-year time segments, for comparison with our data.
+The SSN data, obtained from the World Data Center SILSO, Royal Observatory of Belgium \citep{SILSO_Sunspot_Number}, were averaged over 4-year time segments for comparison with our data.
 The correlation coefficients are listed in Table~\ref{tab:corr} for the full GONG period (2002--2024) and for the HMI-GONG overlap period (2010--2024).

 Figure~\ref{fig:power_freq_ssn}c shows the correlation coefficients between the mode powers and the SSN over the full GONG period for each $m$.
-The mode power of the $m = 1$ HL mode has an anti-correlation of $-0.5$ with the SSN.
+The mode power of the $m = 1$ HL mode has an anticorrelation of $-0.5$ with the SSN.
 We note that \citet{Liang2025} also report a correlation of $-0.5$ based on observations spanning five solar cycles.
-The $m=3$ ER mode stands out in Fig.~\ref{fig:power_freq_ssn}c, exhibiting the strongest anti-correlation of $-0.7$, in contrast to the positive correlation coefficients of most other ER modes.
+The $m=3$ ER mode stands out in Fig.~\ref{fig:power_freq_ssn}c, exhibiting the strongest anticorrelation of $-0.7$, in contrast to the positive correlation coefficients of most other ER modes.
 We therefore highlight the $m=3$ ER mode with a different color in this plot.

 Figure~\ref{fig:power_freq_ssn}d shows the correlation coefficients between the mode frequencies and the SSN.
-In general, the ER-mode frequencies are anti-correlated with the SSN.
-For $m \gtrsim 8$, the correlations mostly fall between $-0.4$ and $-0.6$, whereas at smaller $m$ they are more scattered, with values between $0$ and $-0.6$.
-The $m=3$ mode shows a negative correlation of $-0.2$ with the SSN.
-Although the $m=1$ HL mode shows a positive correlation of $0.4$, the frequency variations are almost always within the uncertainties (see the top left panel of Fig.~\ref{fig:mode_frequency}) and should not be overinterpreted.
+In general, the ER-mode frequencies are anticorrelated with the SSN.
+For $m \gtrsim 9$, the correlations mostly fall between $-0.4$ and $-0.6$, whereas at smaller $m$ they are more scattered, with values between $0.1$ and $-0.5$.
+The $m=3$ mode shows a negative correlation of $-0.4$ with the SSN.
+Although the $m=1$ HL mode shows a positive correlation of $0.4$, the frequency variations are almost always within the uncertainties (see the top-left panel of Fig.~\ref{fig:mode_frequency}) and should not be overinterpreted.